Improper Relationships between Teachers and Students

 “This behavior of teachers preying on students for sexual relationships will not be tolerated.
 SB 7 gives the TEA more tools to pursue and investigate these cases to protect the integrity of the teaching profession and, more importantly, protect the students in all of the schools in Texas.”

 On May 16, 2017, Senate Bill 7 was passed by both the Texas Senate and House.
 The bill had unanimous support in both the House and Senate and was sponsored by a total of 78 legislators.
-All that remains is for Texas Governor Greg Abbot to sign the bill into law, which he is expected to do so in the near future.

 How Senate Bill 7 Will Change Improper Relationships between Teacher and Student Laws